 As storage spending consumes an ever-increasing proportion of IT budgets across the public sector against a backdrop of severe spending cuts, the case for using open-source storage software in government is gathering momentum.

-The public sector has a woeful reputation for using open source.
+The public sector has a woeful reputation for using open source, given the potential cost savings involved.
 So it is not surprising when a series of freedom of information requests, to 44 authorities, found just one government body using open source storage software.

 The research, conducted on behalf of open source storage company, Nexenta, found departments reported spending, on average, £236,004 each year on storage.
 And storage spending reached as high as £1.8m for central government.